Rajadeepan/OSI-Workshop/K8S-app-demo.md

 ```bash
  for i in 1 2 3 4; do while : ; do : ; done & done
 ```
-check the value of increase in the cpu utilization in a different window.
+Check the value of increase in the cpu utilization in a different window.
 Also watch the number of replicas of the pod increase when the load increases.
 ```bash
  watch kubectl get hpa